ovdgInitworks/point-of-sale/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:5173/cash-register-poc/` to view the application.

-## Project Structure

-- `src/`: Contains the source code for the application.
-  - `App.tsx`: Main application component.
-  - `main.tsx`: Entry point of the application.
-  - `components/`: Contains reusable components.
-  - `styles/`: Contains global CSS styles.
-  - `types/`: Contains TypeScript interfaces and types.
-- `public/`: Contains static assets and the main HTML file.
-- `package.json`: Configuration file for npm.
-- `tsconfig.json`: TypeScript configuration file.
-- `vite.config.ts`: Vite configuration file.

-## License

-This project is licensed under the ISC License.